 How we came up with this list

-To create our list of the best HELOC lenders in 2019, we began by confirming each lender’s legitimacy, business practices and site security.
+To create our list of the best HELOC lenders, we began by confirming each lender’s legitimacy, business practices and site security.
 We also scanned reviews from the Better Business Bureau and TrustPilot to get an idea of their customer service and engagement.

 We then weighed up each lender’s rates, fees, discounts, loan ranges, line amounts and unique features, such as introductory rates and willingness to open HELOCs on second homes.
 The lending market is competitive, and we know it can be confusing.
 We narrowed down a list of lenders that met multiple lending criteria.
 Then, we thought about what matters most to our range of readers.